phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_setup.rst

          sudo minicom -s

-4. Use the Down arrow key to select the **Serial port setup** option.
+4. Use the Down arrow key to select the :guilabel:`Serial port setup` option.
 Use the Up and Down arrow keys to navigate through the menu.

    .. image:: ../../media/k2c-qli-build-ga/serial_port_setup.jpg
       :align: center